 If you have the budget, then the absolute-best hotels to stay in Ilulissat are Hotel Icefiord or Hotel Arctic.
 If you are on a mid-range budget and don’t mind a bit simpler accommodation, then Hotel Hvide Falk is probably the best option; it definitely has the best location in town.

-If you are visiting with a bigger family or just prefer self-catering accommodation, then Airbnb’s or apartments might be a good option for you (see above for suggestions).
+If you are visiting with a bigger family or just prefer self-catering accommodation, then short-term private rentals might be a good option for you (see above for suggestions).